InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_Analog_to_Digital_Converter.rst

 |image2|

+.. rst-class:: imagefiguesclass
 Figure 1: ADC - Block Diagram

 VBAT Voltage
 ~~~~~~~~~~~~~~~~~~~

 VBat is the Voltage of the Battery.
 It could be used to power a
 component that takes Battery Voltage.

 Header J4 will switch between VBat and Vm_3.3V.

 |image3|

+.. rst-class:: imagefiguesclass
 Figure 2: J10 Battery connection

 When using a battery as a power source, there will be an additional